dakoo/simple-sam-cli/README.md

 This is all-in-one command.

 ```
 $ simple-sam-cli all -b <bucket-name> -r <region>  -cf <cloudformation-templates-folder> -sf <source-folder>  -s <cloud-foramtion-stack-name>
 ```

+Also, you can provide the --parameter-overrides and --tags as the same as the `simple-sam-cli` deploy command

 Once you call this, you don't have to provide configuration again and again.

-just
+You can just run as below.

 ```
 $ simple-sam-cli all